strapi/strapi/docs/3.0.0-beta.x/plugin-development/quick-start.md

 1. Generate a new plugin: `cd /path/to/myDevelopmentProject && strapi generate:plugin my-plugin`

 ::: note
-The admin development is currently not available.
-(Only the backend part is working)
+The admin panel integration is currently not available.
+You can still add backend features.
 :::